-I am a cognitive scientist who is interested in how and why people learn mathematics, and in alignment with the National Council of Teachers of Mathematics (NCTM) access and equity principle (NCTM, 2014), I believe all students should have access to mathematics that is rich in content and engaging.
+I am interested in how and why people learn mathematics, and I am committed to making sure all students have access to mathematics that is rich in content and engaging.
 Unfortunately, too many students believe they are being forced to participate in mathematics, they do not believe they are competent participants in mathematics classrooms, and they do not see success in mathematics as something attained by people who are similar to them.
 This lack of the basic psychological needs of autonomy, competence, and relatedness in many current mathematics environments forces some of the brightest students to cede their opportunity to learn and to abandon any aspirations of a career path rich in mathematics.
 I see this lack of motivation for mathematics as one of the biggest challenges facing educators in the United States today, and it is the impetus for much of my research.

 Recently, through a collaboration with a colleague I reworked an article associated with improving engagement by adding situational content to word problems with spatial content.
 This added situational content created a potential for causation and then provided agency to the reader for finding a resolution to conflict.
 Using path analyses, we revealed that seventh grade females who were better in language arts were more successful at solving mathematical word problems with included situational content.
 This led to the conclusion that situational content was motivational for some students as it gave them agency and helped them form relationships.

 This study aligned with my focus on developing a theoretical framework associated with relatedness in mathematics education, and I am currently reviewing this framework using an ecological model for situational grounding.
-Constructivist theories on education foster peer-to-peer as well as student-teacher relationships.
+Constructivist theories on education foster peer-to-peer and student-teacher relationships.
 Project based instruction and model eliciting activities encourage family and community relationships, and social justice issues and culturally relevant pedagogy provide students a lens to critically view controversial social issues and culture.
-In this process, I am dedicated to fostering relationships between student interests and mathematical content, because I believe this is the best way to improve student motivation.
-Through improving motivation we can improve student engagement in a mathematically rich, logical, and fact based society.
+In this process, I am dedicated to fostering relationships between student interests and mathematical content, because this is the best way to reach students.
+By encouraging motivation for mathematics, we can improve student engagement in a mathematically rich, logical, and fact based society.